-- The effects of COVID-19 do not per se allow for a deviation from public procurement law.
-However, a more lenient approach may apply during an interim period. - procurements which cover an urgent need to contain the corona pandemic (e.g. procurement of respiratory masks, servers or buildings/conversion work to create new hospital beds, etc.), urgency justifies the implementation of accelerated procedures. - Procurements to meet an extremely urgent demand to contain the corona pandemic, for which it can be proven that even the accelerated procedures take too long, directs awards pursuant the negotiated procedure without a call for tenders are justified.
-For instance, the German government has initiated under these rules on 2 April 2020 a procurement for the supply of personal safety equipment.
-With a view to incentivize the ramp-up of domestic production, only personal safety equipment manufactured in Germany qualifies.

-- Have legal/administrative deadlines been suspended/relaxed? - Have these measures had an impact on MA approvals, public procurement, etc.? - According to a proposal for an MDR amendment from the EU Commission of April 3, 2020 (2020/0060(COD)), the key date of 26 May 26 2020 is to be pushed back by one year to 26 May 2021 throughout the MDR.
-This would in the first place change the date of the MDR application to 26 May 2021, but also the timelines for the CTS and (anyway in doubt) Eudamed.
-The deadline for making available and putting into service of certain legacy devices taking advantage of the transition period until 25 May 2025 (Art.
-120(4)) will also be deferred by one year.
+Matters Summary Pricing and reimbursement Under the aforementioned draft regulation of 6 April 2020 (draft SARS-CoV-2 Drug Supply Regulation), among other measures: pharmaceutical companies may be required by the Ministry of Health to supply products at a price set by the government Has the price and reimbursement procedures for medicinal products (see above) and medical devices pharmacies are granted more latitude when filling prescriptions by allowing, if necessary, the dispensing of medicines of a different been affected? manufacturer, different size, or different strength than prescribed; and certain compounding requirements are relaxed to the extent necessary for pharmacies to ensure the supply of the public with medicinal products (including controlled substances), medical devices and other pharmacy-typical products.
+Public procurement The effects of COVID-19 do not per se allow for a deviation from public procurement law.
+However, a more lenient approach may apply during an interim period.
+Has the government adopted exceptional public procurements which cover an urgent need to contain the corona pandemic (e.g. procurement of respiratory masks, servers or buildings/conversion work to create new hospital beds, etc.), urgency justifies the implementation of accelerated procedures. procurement measures?
+Procurements to meet an extremely urgent demand to contain the corona pandemic, for which it can be proven that even the Have procedural requirements been relaxed for COVID-19 accelerated procedures take too long, directs awards pursuant the negotiated procedure without a call for tenders are justified.
+For related medicines and devices? instance, the German government has initiated under these rules on 2 April 2020 a procurement for the supply of personal safety equipment.
+With a view to incentivize the ramp-up of domestic production, only personal safety equipment manufactured in Are sanctions foreseen for Germany qualifies. unfilled orders?
+Legal deadlines According to a proposal for an MDR amendment from the EU Commission of April 3, 2020 (2020/0060(COD)), the key date of 26 May 26 2020 is to be pushed back by one year to 26 May 2021 throughout the MDR.
+This would in the first place change the date of Have legal/administrative the MDR application to 26 May 2021, but also the timelines for the CTS and (anyway in doubt) Eudamed.
+The deadline for making deadlines been available and putting into service of certain legacy devices taking advantage of the transition period until 25 May 2025 (Art.
+120(4)) suspended/relaxed? will also be deferred by one year.
+Have these measures had an